JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 The Message Queue is also where user-initiated events like click and keyboard events or fetch responses are queued before your code has the opportunity to react to them.
 Or also DOM events like `onLoad`.

 The loop gives priority to the call stack.
-It first processes everything it finds in the call stack, and once there’s nothing in there, it goes to pick up things in the event queue.
+It first processes everything it finds in the call stack, and once there's nothing in there, it goes to pick up things in the event queue.

-We don’t have to wait for functions like `setTimeout`, fetch or other things to do their own work, because they are provided by the browser, and they live on their own threads.
-For example, if you set the `setTimeout` timeout to 2 seconds, you don’t have to wait 2 seconds - the wait happens elsewhere.
+We don't have to wait for functions like `setTimeout`, fetch or other things to do their own work, because they are provided by the browser, and they live on their own threads.
+For example, if you set the `setTimeout` timeout to 2 seconds, you don't have to wait 2 seconds - the wait happens elsewhere.

 #### ES6 Job Queue

 ECMAScript 2015 introduced the concept of the Job Queue, which is used by Promises (also introduced in ES6/ES2015).
-It’s a way to execute the result of an async function as soon as possible, rather than being put at the end of the call stack.
+It's a way to execute the result of an async function as soon as possible, rather than being put at the end of the call stack.

 Promises that resolve before the current function ends will be executed right after the current function.